improving-minnesota/angular-training/labs/code/lab-01-setup.md

 Checking connectivity... done.
 ```

-* Now let's checkout the `lab-1-setup` branch.
+- Now let's checkout the `lab-1-setup` branch.

 ```
 git checkout lab-1-setup
 ```

-* Change directories to the lab main directory.
+- Change directories to the lab main directory.

 ```
 cd angular-training/timesheet
 ```

 ### Install the application dependencies

-* Install the NPM dependencies
+- Install the NPM dependencies

 ```
 npm install
 ```

-* Install the Bower dependencies
+- Install the Bower dependencies

 ```
 bower install
 ```

 ### Run the application and view the start screen

-* In a console window, run:
+- In a console window, run:

 ```
 grunt runapp:development
 ```

-* This kicks of a Node server and serves up our `index.html` page.
+- This kicks of a Node server and serves up our `index.html` page.

-* Open your browser and navigate to [http://localhost:3000] the application home page.
+- Open your browser and navigate to http://localhost:3000.

-* Verify that you see the welcome page.
+- Verify that you see the welcome page.

-* Now let's check out our project's structure so we know what goes where.
+- Now let's check out our project's structure so we know what goes where.